HeatherRemacle/exchangelabops/phases/deliver.md

 - Code, documentation and Agile practices are healthy, with team velocity increasing.
 - The team is sharing their success, challenges, and reusable code contributions with the community and their home organization.
 - The product can facilitate an end-to-end service journey and can be announced broadly.
+- There is a report on the value being delivered to date (return on investment)

 #### Applicable Standards:
 - [Be Agile and User Centered](https://github.com/bcgov/exchangelabops/reference/standard.md#agile)